-At Hamil Little, the focus of our law practice is representation of physicians, healthcare providers and professionals, and numerous types of healthcare businesses.
-We are devoted to providing high quality legal services for healthcare industry clients and assisting medical professionals, principally in Georgia and South Carolina.
+The focus of our health law practice is representation of medical practices, physicians, healthcare providers and licensed professionals, as well as numerous types of healthcare businesses.
+We are devoted to providing high quality legal services for healthcare industry clients and assisting medical professionals throughout the United States.

 We have represented hundreds of physicians.
 In doing so, we endeavor to understand the unique regulatory and legal environment they confront every day, having chosen healthcare as their livelihood or business.

 The Adverse Professional Consequences of Alleged Patient Dumping